 It’s critical to do your research prior to purchasing a toy for a Christmas gift: consider factors such as age restrictions and hazardous components that may cause injuries.
 For example, a toy too small may lead to choking, if it features pull strings, it may cause strangulation, and sharp ends on a toy may cause cuts.

-If you have doubts about a certain toy, do not buy it for a Christmas gift.
+If you have doubts about a certain toy, do not buy it as a Christmas gift.

-Remote control drones are a huge trend in Sherman Oaks and all across the U.S. nowadays.
+Remote control drones are a huge trend in California and all across the U.S. nowadays.
 In fact, some estimate that on Christmas alone, hundreds of thousands of drones will be wrapped as gifts.

-However, our Sherman Oaks product liability attorneys at Mancini & Associates Professional Law Corporation warn that radio-controlled drones are a very dangerous Christmas gift idea.
+However, our California product liability attorneys at Mancini & Associates warn that radio-controlled drones are a very dangerous Christmas gift idea.

-In fact, there have been quite a few reports of drones catching fire, exploding and colliding with humans, all of which causes injuries and may even lead to death.
+In fact, there have been quite a few reports of drones catching fire, exploding, and colliding with humans, all of which cause injuries and may even lead to death.